ManjunathMGM/CALCULATOR/README.md

 # Description
 A program for calculator in C. <br />
-This is a very simple calculator which can perform six different operations between any 2 numbers. <br />
+This is a very simple calculator which can perform six different operations. <br />

-> I want to develop a fully functional complex calculator which can perform different operations between desired number of inputs.
+> **I want to develop a fully functional complex calculator which can perform different operations between any desired number of inputs.**
+_LANGUAGE USED - C_

-So it would be a great help if someone help me in developing this project.
+So it would be a great help if someone help me in developing this project and debug if there are any errors.
 # Author
 > [@ManjunathMGM](https://github.com/ManjunathMGM)
 > Batch of 2026.